ORCID/ORCID-Source/orcid-integration-test/src/test/manual-test/README.md

 55. Check you are prompted with a window asking if the record you created earlier is you.
 Click Continue to registration

-56. In a terminal window use curl to exchange the authorization code (the 6 digit code returned with the URI, you do not need to do anything on the Google Playground page).
-If using Windows you will need to install curl and replace single quotes with double quotes in steps 52, 53 and 55:
+56. Use curl to exchange the authorization code (the 6 digit code returned with the URI, you do not need to do anything on the Google Playground page).
+On a Mac you can open a terminal window and run the calls there, if using Windows you will need to install curl and replace single quotes with double quotes in steps 52, 53 and 55 or use an online tool that lets you execute curl commands such as https://onlinecurl.com/:

     ```
     curl -i -L -H 'Accept: application/json' --data 'client_id=APP-6QJHHJ6OH7I9Z5XO&client_secret=[replace with client secret]&grant_type=authorization_code&code=[code]&redirect_uri=https://developers.google.com/oauthplayground' 'https://qa.orcid.org/oauth/token' -k